 Along with scores of other area business leaders, Lemoine is looking forward to the tangible effects that the recently won shipbuilding contract will have for the area.
 “It’s going to happen,” he says.
 “It may take another 18 to 24 months.
 It’s just not happening as fast as a lot of people had hoped.”

 But there are changes going on in the city that Lemoine says are already the start of something truly great, pointing to such projects as the Seaport and the South End, as well as the Nova Centre, the Cunard Centre, and the beginnings of revitalization in the Gottingen Street area.
-“There are a lot of exiting things happening in the city,” he says.
+“There are a lot of exciting things happening in the city,” he says.
 You just have to look around a bit.
 Having a little patience helps, too.”

 It also helps if you know where to find these urban development success stories.
 “Already there are a lot people from all over the area who love to come to the farmers’ market on Saturday mornings,” he says.
 “It gives them the opportunity to participate in the life of the city, to buy local goods, and enjoy the beauty of the area.
 This is what you want for a vibrant urban community.”